EliotKhachi/publicZk/202307310234/README.md

 # Picking Your Crowd

-*Prompt: Flesh out how you ideally want to be treated.
-Then make room for deviations given people's differences in values, beliefs, and personalities.
-Then, out of those deviations, determine which ones you will and will not tolerate.*
+*Prompt: Who do you want to spend your time with and surround yourself with?
+How do you want to be treated?
+What will you tolerate given given people's differences in values, beliefs, and personalities.

-*Extra Prompt: Apply this to dating.
-Build expectations.
-Develope a sense of entitlement.
-What behaviors will you and won't you tolerate?*
+I want to surround myself with highly ambitious, intelligent, hard-working people who also know how to have a good time during their free time.
+This could mean getting drinks after work or on the weekend.
+Social and outgoing.

 ## Tags
 #journal #growth